OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/kubernetes-setup.md

-# Deploying a Kubernetes cluster with Kubeadm
+# Deploying a Kubernetes cluster

 ```console